tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 "What's on the cheeseburger?"
 Toby further pried.

-Groaning and shaking my head with annoyance, I unwrapped the burger pulled off the bun, and showed it to him with a flippantly disrespectful flourish.
+Groaning and shaking my head with annoyance, I unwrapped the burger, pulled off the bun, and showed it to him with a flippantly disrespectful flourish.
 Torn and stale bun.
 Single burger patty.
 One dot of ketchup, one dot of mustard, a single half-pickle-slice, and, to top it all off, no cheese.

 "Right, that lines up."
 Toby nodded, "The fries?"